For the CNU Community

 A sole source procurement is authorized when there is only one source practicably available for the goods or services required.
 Competition is not available in a sole source procurement.
 Sole source goods or services are provided or manufactured by a specific manufacturer and are only sold directly to the University without distributors.
 However, a manufacturer may have one designated territorial or authorized distributor set up to sell that manufacturer's goods or services.

-When the requesting department believes that only one source exists for a specific item or service, a completed Sole Source document (MS Word) must be submitted to and approved by the Office of Procurement Services prior to the placement of the order for the sole source goods or services.
+When the requesting department believes that only one source exists for a specific item or service, a completed Sole Source document (Adobe Acrobat) must be submitted to and approved by the Office of Procurement Services prior to the placement of the order for the sole source goods or services.
 Sole source justification based solely on a single vendor's capability to deliver in the least amount of time is not considered a valid basis for determining a sole source procurement.
 In your statement, you must address the following items:

 - Explain why this is the only product or service that can meet the needs of the Purchasing Agency.

 - Explain why this vendor is the only practicably available source from which to obtain this product or service.

 - Explain why the price is considered reasonable.